Tigers’ Alexander beats O’s for 1st big-league win | Devdiscourse

-Tyler Alexander recorded his first major league victory, Jordy Mercer hit a two-run homer and the host Detroit Tigers defeated the Baltimore Orioles 5-2 on Monday.
-Alexander (1-3) limited the Orioles to one run on four hits and didn't issue a walk in six innings.
+Tyler Alexander recorded his first major league victory, Jordy Mercer hit a two-run home run and the host Detroit Tigers defeated the Baltimore Orioles 5-2 on Monday.
+Alexander (1-3) limited the Orioles to one run on four hits and didn't issue a walk while striking out three in six innings.
 Joe Jimenez struck out Trey Mancini with the bases loaded in the ninth for his seventh save.

-Mancini hit a solo homer for Baltimore, which split the four-game series between the majors' worst teams.
-Rookie starter John Means (10-11) gave up five runs on six hits in 5 2/3 innings.
+Mancini hit a solo homer for Baltimore, which settled for a split in the four-game series between the majors' worst teams.
+Rookie starter John Means (10-11) gave up five runs on six hits with three strikeouts and two walks in 5 2/3 innings for the Orioles.
 Detroit struck early when Reyes led off the bottom of the first with a triple and scored on Mercer's 424-foot blast to left-center field.

 Mancini led off the fourth with a double to left.
 He advanced to third on a groundout but Alexander retired the next two batters on a strikeout and fly ball.
 The Tigers extended their lead to 4-0 in the fifth.
 Lugo led off with a single and Travis Demeritte reached on an infield hit.
 Means retired the next two batters before Reyes doubled to left-center, bringing home both runners.
 Reyes was thrown out trying to stretch the extra-base hit into another triple.